Do you want to know a little secret?

 The market has changed, things that worked a few years ago don’t work anymore.
 You need to approach technical interviews and the market with a whole different attitude.

-Getting a software developer job in 2023 is not a number game anymore.
+Getting a software developer job is not a number game anymore.
 But numbers still matter.

 Inflation, recession, and layoffs mean that companies are getting a lot pickier about who they hire.
 And a lot pickier about who they invite for a technical interview.